 Schedule of Prenatal Visits

 A schedule of prenatal care depends on a number of factors, including how far along you are into your pregnancy, and whether you are at risk for any complications.
-A typical schedule for a healthy woman between the ages of 18 and 35 is as follows:
+A typical schedule for a healthy woman is as follows: